-Let them know that the pins can reflect anything they like – the lighting, the wardrobe, the pose, the facial expression.
-You can edit the caption to let the other know what it is about that photo that you like so much.
+Let them know that the pins can reflect anything they like.
+This includes lighting, wardrobe, pose, facial expression.
+They can edit the caption to let you know what they like about that picture

-This is also a great tool for involving the client in the process and making them feel more comfortable with the upcoming shoot!
+This is also a great tool for involving the client in the process.
+It’ll make them feel more comfortable with the upcoming shoot!

 As with any type of photo shoot, you should work with a signed contract in place that has all the basics covered.
-For headshot photography, be sure that the usage rights for the client cover all their needs, from marketing materials to social media and everything in between.
+For headshot photography, be sure that the usage rights for the client cover all their needs.
+This includes marketing and social media, and everything in between.

-As with any type of portrait photography, you’ll want to request that they grant you permission to use their image in your marketing,.
-You can either do this through a separate model release or, ideally, in one of the sections within the contract.
+As with any type of portrait photography, ask for permission to use their image in your marketing.
+You can either do this through a separate model release or in the contract.

 When you’re talking about contract needs, you’ll most likely also be discussing your rate.
 Rates can vary depending on the market in your part of the world.
-Headshot photography sessions tend to be smaller investments and include less photos than a typical portrait session.
+Headshot photography sessions tend to be quicker.
+This works with the lower rates and fewer final images.

 Ideally, your client will have a stylist that they work with for their wardrobe.
 Often, though, clients turn to us for advice!
-I typically suggest keeping the outfit classic and timeless so that the photos have a longer shelf life.
-The photos will feel current for longer.
+I recommend keeping the outfit classic and timeless so that the photos have a longer shelf life.

-Anything that plays up the colour of their eyes is great!
+Anything that plays up the colour of their eyes is great though!

-I do, however, let the client know that these rules can be broken if they really love an item or if they feel they look amazing in it.
+You can break these rules if your client loves an item or if they feel they look amazing in it.

-Of course, if the client’s brand calls for certain colours or clothing pieces, you’ll need to make sure to incorporate those.
-A chef may want his white jacket on over his clothing, while a life coach may just want to appear relatable and casual.
+If the client’s brand calls for certain colours or clothing pieces, you’ll need to incorporate those.
+A chef may want his white jacket on over his clothing.
+But a life coach may want to appear relatable and casual.

-Finally, my biggest advice is to be comfortable in the wardrobe chosen!
-A person who is itchy, feels constricted, or is self-conscious will not be comfortable in front of a camera.
-Wearing comfortable clothing helps ensure that your client is as at ease as possible during the shoot.
+My biggest advice on is making sure the client is comfortable in the wardrobe chosen!
+A person who is itchy feels constricted, or is self-conscious will not be comfortable in front of a camera.

 The days of formal poses and stiff subjects are long gone.
 This doesn’t mean that your clients don’t need posing instructions, though!
-To keep a relaxed vibe to any pose, I like to give clients gentle guidance on body positioning and then keep them engaged throughout the entire shoot.
+To keep a relaxed vibe to any pose, I like to give clients gentle guidance on body positioning.

-Keeping your client engaged, either through an action or conversation, will help to avoid them holding a pose for so long it comes off feeling stiff.
+Keeping your client engaged will avoid them holding a pose for so long it comes off feeling stiff.